Terlingua, Texas

 Terlingua (/tərˈlɪŋɡwə/ tər-LING-gwə) is a mining district and census-designated place (CDP) in southwestern Brewster County, Texas, United States.
 It is located near the Rio Grande and the villages of Lajitas and Study Butte, Texas, as well as the Mexican state of Chihuahua.
 The discovery of cinnabar, from which the metal mercury is extracted, in the mid-1880s brought miners to the area, creating a city of 2,000 people.
-The only remnants of the mining days are a ghost town of the Howard Perry-owned Chisos Mining Company and several nearby capped and abandoned mines, most notably the California Hill, the Rainbow, the 248, and the Study Butte mines.
+The only remnants of the mining days are a ghost town of the Howard Perry-owned Chisos Mining Company and several nearby capped and abandoned mines: the California Hill, the Rainbow, the 248, and the Study Butte mines.
 The mineral terlinguaite was first found in the vicinity of California Hill.

 The population of Terlingua as of 2020 was 78.

 History

 According to the historian Kenneth Baxter Ragsdale, "Facts concerning the discovery of cinnabar in the Terlingua area are so shrouded in legend and fabrication that it is impossible to cite the date and location of the first quicksilver recovery."
 The cinnabar was apparently known to Native Americans, who supposedly used its brilliant red color for pictographs.

 A man named Jack Dawson reportedly produced the first mercury from Terlingua in 1888, but the district got off to a slow start.
 The Terlingua finds did not begin to be publicized in newspapers and mining industry magazines until the mid-1890s.
 By 1900, four mining companies had recovered 1000 flasks in the district: Lindheim and Dewees, Marfa and Mariposa, the California, and the Excelsior.
 By 1903, they were joined by the Texas Almaden Mining Company, the Big Bend Cinnabar Mining Company, and the Colquitt-Tigner combine.

 George W. Wanless and Charles Allen began working the area of California Mountain around 1894 based on reports of Mexican miners from as early as 1850.
 Ore was found in 1896.
 Jack Dawson, J.A.
 Davies and Louis Lindheim soon followed.
 A Terlingua post office was established in 1899 at the California Mountain mining community.
 The origin of the name Terlingua may be a corruption of Tres Lenguas (which means "three tongues" in Spanish), in reference to an early mine or local feature.
 By 1903, 3000 people populated the area.
 The mining center and post office eventually moved to the area of the Chisos Mine and the original settlement took on the name of Mariposa.